-Adenoid removal (adenoidectomy) involves the surgical removal of the adenoid glands, which sit behind your nose at the top of your throat.
+Adenoid removal surgery (adenoidectomy) involves the surgical removal of the adenoid glands, which sit behind your nose at the top of your throat.
 The adenoids may need to be removed due to impaired breathing, infection or if they are causing earaches.

-The operation is usually performed on an outpatient basis under general anaesthesia, and involves the mouth being held open while the adenoids are removed with surgical tools.
+Adenoid removal surgery is usually performed on an outpatient basis under general anaesthesia, and involves the mouth being held open while the adenoids are removed with surgical tools.
 Electricity or radiofrequency energy can also be used to heat the tissue and remove it.

 Recovery can range from a few hours to 1 or 2 days, although recovery time increases with age.
 Patients should refrain from eating spicy and acidic foods until they have fully recovered.